Dave Canales: College career

 As a junior, he redshirted due to an injury that kept him from playing the entire season.
 He returned in the 2002 season, appearing in one game as a reserve but did not make a reception.
-Canales posted his best numbers as a senior in 2003, with 19 receptions for 208 yards and one touchdown.
+Canales posted his best numbers as a senior in 2003, with 19 receptions for 208 yards and a touchdown.
+As a senior in 2003, he helped Azusa Pacific to the NAIA Playoffs, finishing in ninth place.

 In his college career, Canales recorded 27 receptions for 293 yards and one touchdown.
+He earned a Bachelor of Arts with a major in business administration from the Azusa Pacific University in 2003.